SaladTechnologies/virtual-kubelet-saladcloud/charts/virtual-kubelet/README.md

-# Azure ACI plugin for Virtual Kubelet
+# SaladCloud Virtual Kubelet provider

 ## Installation

 Quick start instructions for the setup using Helm.

 ### Prerequisites